JuodaanViinaa/Laboratorio/README.md

 3. All files must be placed inside the temporary directory (explained below) before the analysis.

 <a id="marks"></a>
-As a special note, along this entire file it is assumed that the user has declared an array in their MedPC configuration which contains both the time of occurrence of each event, and the numbers which represent the events themselves in the format "XXX.XXX", where the number before the decimal point represents the time, and the number after represents the signal associated with the event (e.g., "100.111" would represent an event whose associated signaling number is "111" and which occurred at time "100").
-These numbers will be referred to as "time" and "marks", respectively.
+On a special note, this library can function on either the assumption that the user has set their MedPC configuration so that all measures of interest are printed on known places in their specific array(s) (in which case only the [fetch](#fetch) function will be needed); or on the assumption that the user has declared an array in their MedPC configuration which contains both the time of occurrence of each event, and the numbers which represent the events themselves in the format "XXX.XXX", where the number before the decimal point represents the time, and the number after represents the signal associated with the event (e.g., "100.111" would represent an event whose associated signaling number is "111" and which occurred at time "100").
+In the latter case, these two numbers will be referred to as "time" and "marks", respectively.

 _____